 If the injured party does not settle with the insurance company, and decides to file a personal injury lawsuit, the injured party’s lawyer needs to prove to the court that the accident was the other driver’s fault.
 In order to do this, people involved in an auto accident should always:

-In the event of an auto accident, liability for that accident can extend beyond the driver who caused the accident.
+In the event of an auto accident in Maryland, liability for that accident can extend beyond the driver who caused the accident.
 In some cases, someone else might be held responsible for the accident, including:

 If you are involved in an auto accident that resulted in extensive property damage or injuries, you should contact an auto accident attorney in Maryland as soon as possible.
 Experienced auto accident attorneys have the knowledge needed to guide you through the process of settling an auto insurance claim or filing a lawsuit.
 How to find a car crash lawyer?
 Contact Michael Siddons today.